oracle/db-sharding/oke-based-sharding-deployment/README.md

 **Note**: You can find all the pre-requisites details for OCI ansible machine on [oracle-cloud-infrastructure documentation] (https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/installation.html#downloading-and-installing-the-sdk).

 ### Install and configure pip
 You need to install and configure pip on ansible machine.
-Execute following steps if the pip is not installed.
-This step can be executed aa non-root user.
+Execute the following steps if the pip is not installed.
+This step can be executed a non-root user.
 ```
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 python get-pip.py --user
 ```

 ### Install Ansible and OCI modules
 * Oracle recommends that you run the SDK in a virtual environment with virtualenv.
-This allows you to isolate the dependencies for the SDK and avoids any potential conflicts with other Python packages which may already be installed (e.g. in your system-wide Python).
+This allows you to isolate the dependencies for the SDK and avoids any potential conflicts with other Python packages that may already be installed (e.g. in your system-wide Python).
 Change your directory to the location where you want to keep Oracle Sharding on OKE files and we will refer the base location as OCI_ANSIBLE_DIR.

 ```
 pip install virtualenv